Want to get on ODSP but don't know how?

 .
 Overview

-On the important issue of when to file an appeal after an internal review, see "When to File an Appeal", below in this section.
+On the important issue of when to file an appeal in relation to an internal review request, see "When to File an Appeal", below in this section.

 .
 COMMENT

-While requesting an IR is a legal prerequisite to the filing of an appeal, very few "internal reviews" result in reversals, and the IR process is viewed as an unnecessary burden by most concerned - including welfare workers.
+While requesting an IR is a legal prerequisite to the filing of an appeal, very few "internal reviews" result in reversals without the submission of fresh information or evidence, and the IR process is viewed as an unnecessary burden by most concerned - including welfare workers.

 .
 Form and Content

-- state the date that the decision was "made" (ie. the date of issuance of the Notice of Decision, NOT the date the Decision was effective [see Ch.9 "Administrator Decisions", s.2(f): "When Decisions are Made, Effective and Final"];
+• state the date that the decision was issued (ie. the date on the face of the Notice of Decision) not the date the Decision was effective [see Ch.9 "Administrator Decisions", s.2(f): "When Decisions are Made, Effective and Final"];

 A sample Request for Internal Review form is located at Request for Internal Review.